A small yellow flower, by a tree root, in a patch of rocky, red dirt

 Political renewal

-Common Endeavour is an idea, an aspiration to build a new political party that shows leadership in governing and contributes to a healthy democracy.
+Common Endeavour is an aspiration for a new political party that shows leadership in governing and contributes to a flourishing democracy.

 Common Endeavour is at heart about political renewal.
 It stems from the belief that political parties are important institutions in contemporary democracies but that our current, governing parties are failing to provide leadership in supporting democratic institutions, in policy development, and in good government.
-Common Endeavour explores the idea of an alternative party of government, working to revitalise democracy by reconnecting Australian communities with each other, with politics, and ultimately with their government.
+Common Endeavour aims to be an alternative party of government, working to revitalise democracy by reconnecting Australian communities with each other, with politics, and ultimately with their government.

 To learn more, read about the ideas behind Common Endeavour or email us at Common Endeavour.
-You can also support this project by following us on Instagram or LinkedIn (soon), and by signing up to the Common Endeavour journal.
+You can also support this project by following us on Bluesky, LinkedIn or Instagram and by signing up to the Common Endeavour blog.

 A grassy landscape with the linemarking on the side of the road in the foreground